-The degree by which a fabric is able to withstand loss of appearance through surface wear, rubbing, chafing, and other frictional actions.
+The degree by which a fabric is able to withstand the loss of appearance through surface wear, rubbing, chafing, and other frictional actions.
 The resistance of materials and structures to abrasion can be measured by a variety of test methods.
 Abrasion resistance is an important parameter in silk fabrics due to the fine structure of the silk filaments.
 There are many methods of abrasion-resistance tests,…

 The ability of a fabric to take in moisture.
 Absorbency is a very important property, which affects many other characteristics.
 Such as skin comfort, static build-up, shrinkage, stain removal, water repellency, and wrinkle recovery.

 Additional ornamentation to; accompany the garment in order to create a certain look/image. (shoes, jewelry etc.)